 Current interests and activities on Dr. Roberts' research team include:

-1. children's and parents' perceptions of pediatric and psychological conditions and treatments; treatment adherence issues;
+- children's and parents' perceptions of pediatric and psychological conditions and treatments; treatment adherence issues; team science in research and clinical settings

-4. professional psychology issues: education and training; specialty competencies; mentoring; technology and professional psychology ethics; advocacy.
+- professional psychology issues: education and training; recognition of clinical child psychology as a specialty and specialty competencies; mentoring; professional development; technology; professional psychology ethics; advocacy.

 - Pediatric psychology and clinical child and adolescent psychology